Sampling from Gaussian Processes: A Tutorial and Applications in Global Sensitivity Analysis and Optimization: Numerical examples

 We work in the normalized input variable space of $[0,1]^d$.
 The output observations are scaled using the $z-$score standardization.
 The noise is $\sigma_\text{n} = 10^{-3}$ for the scaled output observations.

 The number of initial observations and the number of RFFs are $N=10d$ and $N_\phi = 2000$, respectively.
-The numbers of optimization iterations are $K=200$, $200$, $300$, $600$, and $350$ for the $2$D Schwefel, $4$D Rosenbrock, $4$D Powell, $16$D Ackley functions, and the ten-bar truss, respectively.
-The posterior function $\alpha({\bf x})$ is minimized in \Cref{alg:GP-TS-SO-line5} of $\texttt{GP-TS-SO}$ using a multi-start gradient-based optimizer with 500 starting points uniformly sampled over the input space.
+The number of optimization iterations is $K=800$ for all problems.
+The posterior function $\alpha({\bf x})$ is minimized in Line 5 of $\texttt{GP-TS-SO}$ using a multi-start gradient-based optimizer whose starting points are generated via the procedure used in BoTorch \citep{Balandat2020}: we first draw 512 Sobol' points in the input space and then select the best 30 candidates via Boltzmann sampling.
 Both the function tolerance and the optimality tolerance for the multi-start gradient-based optimizer are set to $10^{-12}$.

-We compare the optimization results by $\texttt{GP-TS-SO}$ with those by other well-known BO methods, including EI \citep{Jones1998}, PI \citep{Kushner1964}, and LCB \citep{Srinivas2010}.
+We compare the optimization results by $\texttt{GP-TS-SO}$ with those by other well-known BO methods, including LogEI \citep{Ament2023} and LCB \citep{Srinivas2010}.
 Hereafter, we use GP-TS-RFF and GP-TS-PC to represent $\texttt{GP-TS-SO}$ with $\texttt{GP-RFF}$ and $\texttt{GP-PC}$, respectively.
 To ensure a fair comparison, 20 initial datasets are generated for each optimization problem using Latin hypercube sampling \citep{Owen1992}.
-The multi-start gradient-based optimizer described above is also used to optimize EI, PI, and LCB acquisition functions.
-In each optimization iteration, we record the best-found value of $\log(y_{\min}-c^\star)$ and the corresponding input variable vector, where $y_{\min}$ is the best observation of the objective function $c({\bf x})$, $c^\star$ for the benchmark functions is their true minimum value, and $c^\star$ for the ten-bar truss is a value smaller than the best objective function value we observed from all trials.
+The multi-start gradient-based optimizer described above is also used to optimize LogEI and LCB acquisition functions.
+In each optimization iteration, we record the best-found value of $\log(y_{\min}-c^\star)$ and the corresponding input variable vector, where $y_{\min}$ is the best observation of the objective function $c({\bf x})$, $c^\star$ for the benchmark functions is their true minimum value, and $c^\star$ for the ten-bar truss and airfoil is a value smaller than the best objective function value we observed from all trials.

+To show how accurate optimization of GP-TS acquisition functions affects the performance of BO, especially in high-dimensional settings, we compare the optimization performance of three GP-TS variants, including GP-TS-RFF, GP-TS-PC, and TS-roots \citep{Adebiyi2025tsroots}.
+TS-roots enhances the gradient-based multistart optimization of \texttt{GP-PC} by designing a small, effective set of starting points consisting of exploration and exploitation points.
+To ensure a fair comparison, the number of exploration and exploitation points is set at 20 and 10, respectively, resulting in a total of 30 starting points for TS-roots.